andgineer/airflow/README.md

 ## DUGs

-I created demo-DAG `HelloPandas` so you can see that everything is workings.
+I created demo-DAG `HelloPandas` so you can see that everything is working.
 In the `merge` task logs you should see `Done.
 Returned value was: ('Hello', 'Pandas')`.

 ## DBs